aospapp/aosp/external/pigweed/pw_sync/docs.rst

   .. cpp:function:: bool try_lock()

-      Attempts to lock the spinlock in a non-blocking manner.
+      Tries to lock the spinlock in a non-blocking manner.
       Returns true if the spinlock was successfully acquired.

       **Precondition:** Recursive locking is undefined behavior.